ComputeCanada/avail_wheels/README.md

     - only show you versions that are compatible with the CPU architecture that you are currently running on.

 positional arguments:
-  wheel                 Specify the name to look for (case insensitive).
+  wheel                 Specify the name to look for (case insensitive). (default: ['*'])
-                        (default: ['*'])

 optional arguments:
   -h, --help            show this help message and exit -n NAME [NAME ...], --name NAME [NAME ...]
-                        Specify the name to look for (case insensitive).
+                        Specify the name to look for (case insensitive). (default: None)
-                        (default: None)

 version:
   -v VERSION [VERSION ...], --version VERSION [VERSION ...]
-                        Specify the version to look for. (default: ['*']) --all_versions        Show all versions of each wheel. (default: False)
+                        Specify the version to look for. (default: ['*']) --all_versions        Show all versions of each wheel. (default: False) --all-versions

 python:
-  -p {2.7,3.5,3.6,3.7} [{2.7,3.5,3.6,3.7} ...], --python {2.7,3.5,3.6,3.7} [{2.7,3.5,3.6,3.7} ...]
+  -p {2.7,3.5,3.6,3.7,3.8} [{2.7,3.5,3.6,3.7,3.8} ...], --python {2.7,3.5,3.6,3.7,3.8} [{2.7,3.5,3.6,3.7,3.8} ...]
-                        Specify the python versions to look for. (default:
-                        ['2.7', '3.5', '3.6', '3.7'])
+                        Specify the python versions to look for. (default: ['2.7', '3.5', '3.6', '3.7', '3.8'])
-  --all_pythons         Show all pythons of each wheel. (default: False)
+  --all_pythons         Show all pythons of each wheel. (default: False) --all-pythons

 architecture:
   -a {avx,avx2,avx512,generic,sse3} [{avx,avx2,avx512,generic,sse3} ...], --arch {avx,avx2,avx512,generic,sse3} [{avx,avx2,avx512,generic,sse3} ...]
-                        Specify the architecture to look for. (default:
-                        ['generic', None])
-  --all_archs           Show all architectures of each wheel. (default: False)
+                        Specify the architecture to look for from the paths configured in $PIP_CONFIG_FILE. (default: None) --all_archs           Show all architectures of each wheel from the paths configured in $PIP_CONFIG_FILE. (default: False) --all-archs

 display:
   --mediawiki           Print a mediawiki table. (default: False) --raw                 Print raw files names.
-Has precedence over other
-                        arguments of this group. (default: False) --column {name,version,build,python,abi,platform,arch} [{name,version,build,python,abi,platform,arch} ...]
+Has precedence over other arguments of this group. (default: False) --column {name,version,build,python,abi,platform,arch} [{name,version,build,python,abi,platform,arch} ...]
-                        Specify and order the columns to display. (default:
-                        ['name', 'version', 'build', 'python', 'arch']) --condense            Condense wheel information into one line. (default:
+                        Specify and order the columns to display. (default: ['name', 'version', 'build', 'python', 'arch']) --condense            Condense wheel information into one line. (default: False) --not-available       Also display wheels that were not available. (default: False)
-                        False)
-  --not-available       Also display wheels that were not available. (default:
-                        False)

 Examples:
     avail_wheels "*cdf*"